Finneyyy/Girl-life-QOL-quality-of-life-mod-Reborn/README.md

 You can follow, comment and download the current version at https://f95zone.com/threads/girl-life-0-601-qol-quality-of-life-mod.3480/

 You can find the original mods github here: https://github.com/toolkitxx/Girl-life-QOL-quality-of-life-mod

+---
+## Update
+This mod development is finished.
+It has evolved (as promised) into an entirely new game, which can be found here: https://f95zone.com/threads/saint-petersburg-adventures-v1-01-toolkitxx.22717/